-Discover the symbols and not so secret burn marks throughout Little Moreton Hall.
+Discover the Tudor ritual protection marks scattered throughout Little Moreton Hall.

 The burn marks can be spotted on a visit around Little Moreton Hall and our friendly staff are on hand to tell you more about them.
-Why don’t you see how many you can find on your next visit to Little Moreton Hall?
+Why don’t you see how many you can find on your next visit?
 You might also spot a couple of sets of concentric circles former residents at Little Moreton Hall scored into the wood to trap evil spirits.The carpenters who built the Hall also added their own form of witch traps which our guides to point out to you...providing you keep them a secret from the witches.